 Phish played “Divided Sky” very frequently from 1990 to 1994.
 1995 and 1996 showed a distinct drop in frequency and the song was played only sporadically through October 2000, and with considerably less accuracy than the Phish of the early 90s.
 While "Divided Sky" was played with greater frequency in the 2003-04 period, it continued to suffer from accuracy issues.
 However, when Phish returned to the stage in 2009, they did so with a renewed emphasis on nailing their epic compositions, an approach exemplified by choosing the tandem of "Fluffhead" and "Divided Sky" to open their first show back on 3/6/09.

 Trey has performed several remarkable versions of “Divided Sky” outside of Phish.
 On 11/11/05 at the legendary "Countdown to Utica" show, it was performed as an acoustic duet with Trey and Mike (with Fishman adding two cymbal taps), marking the first time during the break-up that three members of Phish shared the stage together.
 On both 10/8/06 and 10/9/06, at the Bar 17 record release shows at Webster Hall, Trey performed stunning versions "Divided Sky" accompanied by a string quintet conducted by Don Hart.
-Continuing the progression from trio, to sextet, to full-blown orchestra, Trey performed orchestral versions of "Divided Sky" on 9/27/08 (with the Orchestra Nashville), 5/21/09 (with the Baltimore Symphony Orchestra) and 9/12/09 (at Carnegie Hall with the New York Philharmonic).
-Though stripped down by orchestral standards, the 11/18/10 rendition, with the help of the Scorchio string quintet is also not to be missed.
+Continuing the progression from trio, to sextet, to full-blown orchestra, Trey’s orchestral versions of "Divided Sky" debuted on 9/27/08 with Orchestra Nashville), and it has been performed with some of the country’s most renowned orchestras since then, including 9/12/09 at Carnegie Hall with the New York Philharmonic; 3/10/12 at the Walt Disney Concert Hall with Los Angeles Philharmonic; and on 5/22/13 at the Kennedy Center in Washington, D.C. with National Symphony Orchestra.
+Though stripped down by orchestral standards, the 11/18/10 rendition, with the help of the Scorchio String Quintet is also not to be missed.